jorinvo/letsdo.events/readme.md

 ## Running the application

-Run the application directly with `clojure -m lde.main`
+Run the application directly with `clj -Mrun`

 ## Development

-For development run `clojure -Adev`
+For development run `clj -Mdev`

 This makes sure the web server rebuilds all routing functions with every request so you can make overwrite functions while the application is running.